 Hotels and Costa Rican houses all have bathroom facilities with running water, American style toilets and showers.

-Students will have limited access to internet during their program when they visit towns with internet cafes.
-They will be able to purchase international phone cards in Costa Rica from the guides or at local convenience stores, which can be used to call home from the public phones.
+Students will have limited access to internet during their program, but the students will not have access to internet during their stay in Maleku.
+They will be able to purchase international phone cards in Costa Rica from t

 Laundry is available once a week and the cost is $10-$15 depending on the amount of clothes.

 There are typically more girls than boys however the exact numbers vary from week to week.